sofa-framework/doc/simulation-principles/system-resolution/linear-solver.md

 Contrary to direct solvers, iterative methods converge towards the solution gradually.
 The solution is approximated at each iteration a little bit more accurately, rather than computed in one single large iteration.
 With iterative methods, the error estimated in the solution decreases with the number of iterations.

 For well-conditioned problems (even large systems), the convergence remains monotonic.
 However, for ill-conditioned systems, the convergence might be much slower.
-Since these methods compute the residual $$r=\mathbf{A}x-b$$ at each iteration, the matrix $$\mathbf{A}$$ does not have to be built to improve performances (only matrix vector computations).
+Since these methods compute the residual $r=\mathbf{A}x-b$ at each iteration, the matrix $\mathbf{A}$ does not have to be built to improve performances (only matrix vector computations).
 Numerical settings of the solver (maximum number of iterations, tolerance for instance) must be appropriately defined.
 Two available methods are the [conjugate gradient method](http://en.wikipedia.org/wiki/Conjugate_gradient_method) (using the CGLinearSolver) or the [minimal residual method](http://en.wikipedia.org/wiki/Generalized_minimal_residual_method) (using the MinResLinearSolver).

 #### Iterative solver implementation